Crooked River

 for hiding.

 The year is 1812.
-A white trapper is murdered and a young Chippewa Indian stands accused.
+A white trapper is murdered and a young Chippewa man stands accused.
 Events unfold in the alternating poetic and prose voices of the accused man and a thirteen-year-old settler girl trying to save his life.

 Crooked River offers a powerful look at prejudice, justice, and the clash of two cultures on the frontier.
 Based on a true story.
 Includes a Reader’s Theater script at the end.